-When an engine is new or has been completely run out of fuel it may be necessary to "prime" the fuel system before attempting to start the engine.
+When an engine is new, or has completely run out of fuel it may be necessary to "prime" the fuel system before attempting to start the engine.
 This means removing any air from the fuel line.
 To prime:

 1. Ensure the fuel tank is filled with fuel.
 2. Press the fuel primer (A) bulb repeatedly until you feel resistance or pressure in the bulb - this indicates that it is full of fuel.
-Fuel may also be visible in the fuel intake tube.